Skip to content. |

 This form is used to register your wireless / wired router.

-Your wireless router must be located in Boelter Hall, Engineering IV, or Engineering V.
+Your router must be located in Boelter Hall, Engineering IV, or Engineering V.

 process this request.

 BE EFFECTIVE.
-If any computer on your Wireless Access Point is found to
+If any computer on your router network is found to

 Sophos can be downloaded from the BOL website below: